 NJTaP is also focused on the needs of the Tamil people in New Jersey, helps in networking with fellow Tamils to seek and get help and share the knowledge of living in America, to connect for other charity and social causes.

 As a NJ registered non-profit organization, NJTaP charges a nominal fee for the annual membership to cover the operating cost.

 Annual Members will have a discount to programs held over the year.

 Various membership options are available:

 NJTaP is primarily governed by the bylaws.
-Detailed bylaws will be published soon.
+Detailed bylaws are available in the website.